AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 After this, all blocks in the epoch are confirmed in the Proven Chain.

-### SPRTN v1.0.0 Governance
+### Spartan v1 Governance

-The SPRTN will have its own governance contract.
+The Spartan will have its own governance contract.

 Version 1.0.0 will specify an L1 account owner by Aztec Labs that is able to add or remove sequencers and provers.